DMOJ/docs/docs/judge/colored_compiler_messages.md

 Then, specify the `colorgcc` executable in place of the GCC executors in the judge configuration file. `colorgcc` will determine which compiler to use based on the file extension of the file being compiled.

 ### Using `colorgcc` alongside a GCC 4.9+ installation
 It may be the case that you have multiple GCC versions installed, and that `colorgcc` will attempt to colorize GCC 4.9+ output instead of GCC < 4.9.
 By default, `colorgcc` uses the GCC executables in `$PATH`, but this behaviour can be overriden through a `.colorgccrc` file placed in the judge `$HOME`.
+The example below assumes you have an environment variable `$JUDGE_HOME` set to the home directory of the judge user.

 ```sh
 echo 'color-g++: /usr/bin/g++' >> $JUDGE_HOME/.colorgccrc